Euclidean teleparallel relativity and black hole partition functions: Conclusions

 \section{Conclusions}

 We derived partition functions for static spherically symmetric black holes applying the Euclidean path integral approach to G$_\parallel$R theory.
-1) Following the conventional approach, we computed the partition function for the total spacetime, but considered also 2) the conjectured prescription localised on the black hole horizon.
-In the former approach 1), for some practical purposes our proposal boils down to replacing the York-Gibbons-Hawking term for $\mathring{R}$ by a different boundary term in the action.
-Even then, ambiguities of the conventional derivations are avoided and, in particular, the new boundary term does not require the conventional counter terms.
+1) Following conventional approach, we computed the partition function for the total spacetime, but considered also the 2) quasilocal description of the black hole horizon.
+In the former case, for some practical purposes our proposal boils down to replacing the York-Gibbons-Hawking term for $\mathring{R}$ by a different boundary term in the action.
+Even then, ambiguities of the conventional derivations are avoided and, in particular, the new boundary term does not require the conventional counterterms.
+Further, the action always corresponded to the canonical black hole partition function, unlike in GR.
 The latter approach 2) suggested a possible further improvement.
 The difference became apparent in the case of a charged black hole and in the presence of a cosmological constant.
-The localised prescription 2) led to the expected expressions for Helmholtz free energy $F$, without additional adjustments of the action or re-interpretations of the results.
+The quasilocal prescription led to the expected expressions for the Helmholtz free energy $F$, again without ad hoc adjustments of the action or re-interpretations of the results.

 This motivates pursuing the Euclidean approach in G$_\parallel$R theory further, beyond the on-shell approximation.
-It remains to be seen whether the computations are facilitated in this theory and how the results differ from those in GR.
+It remains to be seen whether the computations are facilitated in this theory and how the results differ from those in GR at higher orders.
 It can also be worthwhile to check the validity of the prescriptions 1) and 2) in more general spacetimes than static spherically symmetric black holes.

+To conclude, our results offer strong grounds to conjecture that the more robust and consistent formulation of Euclidean quantum gravity could be realised in the framework of G$_\parallel$R. The fact that the bulk action vanishes by construction in an inertial frame suggests that the Euclidean action could now be bounded from below.
+Moreover, the absence of counterterms in our computations indicates that quantum G$_\parallel$R could be renormalisable, or at least substantially better behaved in the ultraviolet than standard GR.

-\acknowledgements{TK was supported by the Estonian Research Council CoE grant TK202 “Foundations of the Universe”.
+\acknowledgements{TSK was supported by the Estonian Research Council grants CoE TK202 “Foundations of the Universe” and PRG2608 “Space - Time - Matter”.
 J.B.J. was supported by the Project PID2021-122938NB-I00 funded by the Spanish “Ministerio de Ciencia e Innovaci\'on" and FEDER “A way of making Europe” and the Project SA097P24 funded by Junta de Castilla y Le\'on.}